 This can be done in a smoker, an oven, or on the grill.
 Grilling is the preferred method because the taste result from the grill is mouth-watering good.

 Grilling over a can of coke or beer starts by cutting the top off the can.
-The can needs to be half full of liquid as the grilling process can cause both coke or beer to foam.
+It should be half full of liquid as the grilling process can cause both coke or beer to foam.
 Spices are generally added to the can of cola or beer.

 Generally, if you are trying for a sweet-tasting grilled chicken, the coke works better.
 For a zesty flavor, beer is the preferred liquid.
 Spices such as garlic, cayenne pepper, and paprika are often added to the beer to give the chicken a spicy zing.
 The chicken is then placed over the can of spiced liquid so that the can is inside the cavity of the chicken.